-FACTOR in the OSD.
+FACTOR in the OVERRIDES display in the OSD.
 The Value factor is used to enable the "Override Subj.
 Dist Valu" (OSDV), and also to quickly set the focus distance.
 When updating the "Override Subj.
 Dist.
 Valu" with the left/right buttons, the value will be changed by the amount set in the "Value factor."
-So "1" changes the OSDV by 1mm, "10" changes by 10mm, and so forth.
-In this way the OSDV can be updated faster than trying to change the override from 1 to 450mm by pressing the rocker 449 times.
+So "1" changes the OSDV by 1 mm, "10" changes by 10 mm, and so forth.
+In this way the OSDV can be updated faster than trying to change the override from 1 to 450 mm by pressing the rocker 449 times.